grafana/pyroscope/docs/sources/view-and-analyze-profile-data/profile-cli.md

    - You can provide a custom time range using the `--from` and `--to` flags, for example, `--from="now-3h" --to="now"`.
    - You can specify the profile type via the `--profile-type` flag.
 The available profile types are listed in the output of the `profilecli query series` command.

-2. Construct and execute the Query Profile command.
+2. Construct and execute the `query profile` command.

    - Here's a basic command template:
      ```bash